pingcap/tidb/docs/design/2024-05-10-extension-authentication-plugin.md

 This feature should integrate well with all the existing test cases since it is an additional functionality.
 Existing tests related to authentication and authorization should continue to pass since they are not using auth plugins.

-We should add tests to verify that users cannot create views with `SQL SECURITY DEFINER` where the definer is an auth plugin user as mentioned in the compatibility section.
+We should add tests to verify that users cannot create views with `SQL SECURITY DEFINER` where the definer is an auth plugin user and the plugin implementation has `VerifyPrivilege` and `VerifyDynamicPrivilege` set, as mentioned in the compatibility section.

 ### Benchmark Tests